croservices/cro/docs/reference/cro-openapi-routesfromdefinition.md

   longer).
 It is fine to register multiple paths to serve the document for a given format at.

-All operations in the OpenAPI document should have an `operationId` in order to be implementable.
-Unless configured with `:ignore-unimplemented`, such operations will be complained about, with a note that it is not even possible to implement them.
+All operations in the OpenAPI document should have an `operationId`, otherwise it is not possible to implement a Cro route handler for them.

 ## The operation sub